-His research interests include Internet of Things, Big Data Analytics and Blockchains.
-He has published more than 100 peer-reviewed papers in top-tier journals and conferences, including ACM Computing Surveys, IEEE Transactions on Industrial Informatics, IEEE Internet of Things Journal, IEEE Transactions on Vehicular Technology, ACM Transactions on Intelligent Systems and Technology, IEEE Transactions on Intelligent Transportation Systems, IEEE Transactions on Computational Social Systems, ACM/Springer Wireless Networks, IEEE INFOCOM, IEEE ICC, IEEE GLOBECOM, IEEE WCNC, IEEE PIMRC, ACM WUWNet, IEEE LCN, etc. He has 1 ESI highly-cited paper awarded by Clarivate Analytics and 1 IEEE Outstanding Paper Award conferred by IEEE CPSCom 2019.
+His research interests include the Internet of Things, Blockchains, Big Data Analytics.
+He has co-authored/co-edited four monograph books and published more than 180 peer-reviewed papers in top-tier journals and conferences, including the IEEE Communications Surveys & Tutorials, Proceedings of the IEEE, ACM Computing Surveys, IEEE Journal on Selected Areas in Communications, IEEE Transactions on Computers, IEEE Transactions on Parallel and Distributed Systems, IEEE Transactions on Knowledge and Data Engineering, IEEE Internet of Things Journal, IEEE Transactions on Vehicular Technology, ACM Transactions on Intelligent Systems and Technology, IEEE Transactions on Cloud Computing, IEEE Transactions on Intelligent Transportation Systems, IEEE Transactions on Industrial Informatics, IEEE Transactions on Computational Social Systems, IEEE INFOCOM, etc. He has 7 ESI highly-cited papers by Clarivate Analytics, 1 IEEE Outstanding Paper Award conferred by IEEE CPSCom 2019, and 1 Best Paper Award conferred by EAI CloudComp 2020, the BOC Excellent Research Award of Macau University of Science and Technology in 2015.
+He was also included in the world’s top 2% scientists for career-long impact by Stanford University, USA (by John Ioannidis of Stanford University source).
 He is also the holder of 1 U.S. patent and 1 Australia innovation patent.

-Hong-Ning has been actively involved with a number of professional activities.
-In particular, he has served as guest editors of IEEE Transactions on Industrial Informatics for special sections on “Blockchain for Industrial Internet of Things“, “Emerging Privacy and Security Issues brought by Artificial Intelligence“, and “Blockchain Solutions for Industrial Internet of Things” in 2018, 2019, 2020, respectively and IEEE Transactions on Emerging Topics in Computing for special section on “Scalable Computing for Blockchain Systems“.
-Meanwhile, he is also serving as Associate Editors in IEEE Access, Ad Hoc Networks (Elsevier), Connection Science (Taylor & Francis) and International Journal of Cognitive Computing in Engineering (Elsevier), Technical Committee of Computer Communications (Elsevier) and topic editor of Sensors.
-He has also served as TPC chairs of 2019 International Conference on Blockchain and Trustworthy Systems (BlockSys’ 2019), 2020 International Conference on Blockchain and Trustworthy Systems (BlockSys’ 2020).
-TPC co-chair of special session on “Blockchain technology in industry” in conjunction with 2020 IEEE 16th International Conference on Automation Science and Engineering (CASE), TPC co-chair of special session on “Blockchain for Industrial Internet-of-Things” in conjunction with IEEE International Conference on Industrial Cyber-Physical Systems 2019, TPC co-chair of special session on “Recent Advances in Security and Privacy in Wireless Networking Systems” in conjunction with the 10th International Conference on Information, Communications and Signal Processing, 2015.
-He has been reviewers for more than 40 journals.
-He is also a Founding Member of of the IEEE Special Interest Groups (SIG) on Intelligent Internet Edge (IIE) at IEEE.
+Henry has been actively involved with a number of professional activities.
+In particular, he is also serving as Associate Editors/Editors in IEEE Transactions on Industrial Informatics, IEEE Systems Journal, IEEE Access, Ad Hoc Networks (Elsevier), Connection Science (Taylor & Francis), and International Journal of Cognitive Computing in Engineering (Elsevier), Technical Committee of Computer Communications (Elsevier), and topic editor of Sensors.
+Meanwhile, he has served as guest editor of IEEE Transactions on Industrial Informatics and IEEE Transactions on Emerging Topics in Computing.
+He has also served as General Chairs of 2021 International Conference on Blockchain and Trustworthy Systems (BlockSys’ 2021), TPC Chairs of the inaugural IEEE Symposium on Blockchain at IEEE SERVICES 2021, TPC Chairs of Airbone and Maritime Mobile Systems and Services at the 2021 IEEE 94th Vehicular Technology Conference (VTC2021-Fall).
+TPC chairs of 2020 International Conference on Blockchain and Trustworthy Systems (BlockSys’ 2020) and 2019 International Conference on Blockchain and Trustworthy Systems (BlockSys’ 2019).
+TPC co-chair of a special session on “Blockchain technology in industry” in conjunction with 2020 IEEE 16th International Conference on Automation Science and Engineering (CASE), TPC co-chair of the special session on “Blockchain for Industrial Internet-of-Things” in conjunction with IEEE International Conference on Industrial Cyber-Physical Systems 2019, TPC co-chair of the special session on “Recent Advances in Security and Privacy in Wireless Networking Systems” in conjunction with the 10th International Conference on Information, Communications and Signal Processing, 2015.
+He has been a reviewer for more than 40 journals.
+He is also a Founding Member of the IEEE Special Interest Groups (SIG) on Intelligent Internet Edge (IIE) at IEEE.